 ‘Tom’s corrected most of it.’
 Harry held out his hand and summoned the book into his palm.
 ‘There’s a small section he didn’t bother with.’
 He skimmed the page.
 ‘It’s a warning.
 The author hypothesises that creating several horcruxes, or creating one and using the killing curse frequently afterward, may create such a strong mental association that in the right circumstances, horcruxes may be created accidentally because the intent of the creator’s magic is affected by their resolution to endure.
 He talks about it as if it was healing.
 After a horcrux is made, the creator may move on and the horcrux will eventually fade as these other things are achieved, losing his immortality once his dreams are realised.
 In the absence of other true goals, an obsession with immortality itself may fester and then, should the circumstances of the piece of magic occur by extreme coincidence, an accidental horcrux may be created.
 A bond may well form between accidental anchor and owner, possibly resulting in the development of an obsessive interest, or, in the case of living creatures, a display of similar characteristics and skills.’

 The very same knack.
 Sharp ice-cold fingers tightened themselves around his stomach, piercing through to his spine.
-Harry took several deep breaths and pictured the circle of dark ink on the page, but Tom Riddle’s quill tip stuck from it and the ink seeped out like it had run from the diary after Harry had stabbed it.
+Harry took several deep breaths and pictured the circle of dark ink on the page, but Tom Riddle’s quill tip stuck from it and the ink seeped out like it’d run from the diary after Harry had stabbed it.

 Salazar stared at him.
 ‘What’s wrong, Harry?’

-‘In my second year, when the shade of Riddle opened the Chamber and I learnt I could speak Parseltongue, I asked Dumbledore why Tom Riddle and I were so similar.’
+‘In my second year, when the shade of Riddle opened the Chamber and I learnt I could speak Parseltongue, I asked Professor Dumbledore why Tom Riddle and I were so similar.’

 And he knew.
 He’s always known.
 The fist of ice clenched in his shattered and seeped into his blood.
 A tang of iron pooled on Harry’s tongue.
 He’s always fucking known!